edkvm/ctrl/docs/mvp.md

 - [x] Allow Developer to Run the Action

-- [ ] Allow Developer to List all the Actions They Previously Deployed
+- [x] Allow Developer to List all the Actions They Previously Deployed

+- [ ] Add named params

+- [ ] Fix logging

 - [ ] Create a server